Network port configurations

 Changing the Management Web UI Port

-You may change the port used for the RP Web UI.
-To do that, run the following command on any node in the cluster as this is a cluster wide setting:
+You may change the port used for the RS Web UI.
+To do that, run the following command on any node in the cluster as this cluster-wide setting:

 $ rladmin cluster config cm_port <new-port>